Wills Power of Attorney Legal Advice How it Works Pricing

 There are two major types of debt: secured and unsecured.
 Generally secured debts will take priority over unsecured ones when an Executor pays off the total debt obligations from a deceased estate.

 Secured debts are when the lender has a legal interest in the property which is the subject of the loan and can repossess or sell that asset if the borrower stops making repayments.
-Examples of secured debts are home and car loans.
+Examples of secured debt are home and car loans.

 Unsecured debts are when the lender has no rights over any property or collateral for the debt and can’t claim your assets as a result of non-payment.
 If you fall behind on repayments, or if debts remain unpaid after your death, the main course of action is to use a debt collection service or to take legal action against your estate.
 Examples of unsecured debts are credit card debts, utility bills and medical bills.